Tale of rescue after falling several floors in Fla. collapse

 Varona said she has set up a letter writing campaign to encourage the family.

-Edgar and Andrea Gonzalez were extremely involved with Deven’s volleyball goals, the coach said.
+Edgar and Angela Gonzalez were extremely involved with their daughter’s volleyball goals, the coach said.
 Her mom was like the team therapist, always listening and encouraging the girls.

 Edgar is a kind, gentle and jolly father, Morgan said.
 After one tournament, he helped prepare a massive BBQ feast for the team.
 The family was about to leave for Orlando when the building collapsed.
 Edgar was so excited he’d been packed for two weeks.

 “They’re so loving, so supportive,” Morgan said.
-“I see a lot of (Deven’s) strength coming from her parents.”
+“I see a lot of (Gonzalez’s) strength coming from her parents.”

 “Deven is such a hardworking and loving person,” her teammate Liyah Deveaux said Sunday.
 “We can’t wait for her to get back on her feet.
 We love and miss her so much.”

-Note: This story has been corrected to show that Deven Gonzalez’s mother is named Angela Gonzalez, not Andrea Gonzalez.